 Certain situations require a formal, written, fully documented business valuation.
-However, what we’re talking about here is not a formal appraisal but rather using widely accepted rules of thumb to estimate the value of a business.
+However, what we’re talking about here is not a formal appraisal but rather using widely accepted rules of thumb for estimating business value.

 All of the guidelines we’ll quote are based on the opinions of industry experts and averages derived from hundreds of completed transactions reported to national databases.